 What.
 A. Guy.

 I’ve seen him talk a few times before and always been totally inspired afterwards.
 He’s the guy off TV shows like Tropic of Capricorn, Meet the Stans and Tropic of Cancer.
-He has done some crazy stuff in his life.
+He has done some crazy travels in his life.

 They only gave him 30 minutes for some reason so he tried to answer 20 questions in 20 minutes, after the intros.
 He succeeded by talking super fast.